 - If you have opted to use the IAB Consent Framework to implement the GDPR regulations, then the viewer must have agreed to targeted ad delivery in your applications

-CORS issues can be the cause why HTML5 player refuses to play a 3rd party ad even though it is returned.
+CORS issues can be the cause why HTML5 player refuses to play a third-party ad even though it is returned.
 In HTML5, all modern browsers require CORS headers to specify explicitly that they allow a cross domain request.
 It should look as follows:

-In many cases you find that 3rd party ad servers respond with something like this instead:
+In many cases you find that third-party ad servers respond with something like this instead:

 Using a wildcard to allow all domains is no longer something browsers let you do.
-You need to contact the 3rd party ad provider and ask them to make sure they respond with the above mentioned CORS headers.
+You need to contact the third-party ad provider and ask them to make sure they respond with the above mentioned CORS headers.

-For more information, refer to Testing Pulse 3rd Party Tags for CORS Issues.
+For more information, see Testing Pulse third-party tags for CORS issues.

-Often 3rd party/VPAID tags take some time to load which can cause timeouts.
-When it times out (if the customer has passbacks enabled), it also breaks the passback chain because there is no time for passbacks to be delivered instead of the 3rd party ad.
+Often third-party/VPAID tags take some time to load which can cause timeouts.
+When it times out (if the customer has passbacks enabled), it also breaks the passback chain because there is no time for passbacks to be delivered instead of the third-party ad.
 This causes a lower fill rate.

 In Pulse, the ad timeout setting in the backend is set to 2 seconds by default.
 If the time of loading the ad exceeds 2 seconds, there is no time to serve any ads and content playback starts.

-- Go to the location where you expect to see the VPAID/3rd party ad.
+- Go to the location where you expect to see the VPAID/third-party ad.